hasura/ndc-spec/rfcs/0014-group-by.md

   - `aggregates` are computed over each partition in turn, in the same way as the aggregates API would compute them over the selected rows.

 The exact semantics of this partitioning operation are unspecified.
 For example, one connector might implement sort-then-group, and another might choose not to sort and return multiple groups for the same dimensions instead.

-## Future Work

-- Support ordering and filtering after the grouping operation
-  - Post-group filtering is called `HAVING` in SQL.

-## Open Questions

-- A `Grouping` with no dimensions is just a regular aggregation, do we want to unify the two?
-- Do we want to support multiple grouping operations in the same query?